-Basic Information for Duke students Interested in Graduate Business School
+Basic Information for Duke students Interested in Business School

 Frequently Asked Questions

 The answer to both questions is no. Students should seek to get a good liberal arts background.
 Within that sweeping statement three things should be noted.
 First, students must do all that can be done to develop communication skills.
 Second, students should sharpen their analytical and quantitative skills.
 Most often this is done through courses in calculus, statistics, microeconomics, accounting, and computer science.
+Calculus, however, is the course of choice.
 Third, students should also make an effort to increase their understanding of human nature.
 Since a large part of business dealings has to do with organizing, working with, and managing people, the more applicants know about themselves and others, the better managers they may become.

 (2) Are there courses available specifically related to business and management?